Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 Here, `<AWS_ACCESS_KEY_ID>` and `<AWS_SECRET_ACCESS_KEY>` should be replaced with your actual [AWS keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html), or other environment variables that represent your credentials.

-After these changes, Tachyon should be configured to work with S3 its under storage system, and you can try [Running Tachyon Locally with S3](#running-tachyon-locally-with-s3).
+After these changes, Tachyon should be configured to work with S3 as its under storage system, and you can try [Running Tachyon Locally with S3](#running-tachyon-locally-with-s3).

 # Configuring Your Application